rsksmart/devportal-1.0/_rsk/node/contribute/linux.md

 #### IDEA Build/Run configuration

 We need to create a new configuration profile to run the node from IDEA.
-That can be done by clicking on *Run* -> *Edit Configurations* or as shown in the following picture:
+That can be done by clicking on *Run* -> *Edit Configurations* or as shown in the image below:

 ![img](/assets/img/rsk/howToInstallAndRun/EditConfigs.png)